modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

 [Video: https://github.com/fabawi/wrapyfi/assets/4982924/a7ca712a-ffe8-40cb-9e78-b37d57dd27a4](https://github.com/fabawi/wrapyfi/assets/4982924/a7ca712a-ffe8-40cb-9e78-b37d57dd27a4)

-This tutorial demonstrates how to use the Wrapyfi framework to run a facial expression recognition model on multiple robots.
+This tutorial demonstrates how to use the Wrapyfi framework to run a facial expression recognition (FER) model on multiple robots.
 The facial expression recognition model is executed on four machines, each having a GPU.
 The model recognizes 8 facial expressions which are propagated to the Pepper and iCub robots.
 The expression categories are displayed by changing the Pepper robot's eye and shoulder LED colors---or
 \textit{robotic facial expressions}---by changing the iCub robot's eyebrow and mouth LED patterns.
 The image input received by the model is acquired from the Pepper and iCub robots' cameras by simply
 **forwarding** the images to the facial expression recognition model (check out the [forwarding scheme](<../usage/User%20Guide/Communication%20Schemes.md#forwarding>) for more details on forwarding).
+We also provide a simple application manager that handles the communication between the model and the robots.
+The application manager is responsible for forwarding images to the FER model, and transmitting recognized facial expressions to the robots.
+The application manager itself is composed of mirrored (check out the [mirroring scheme](<../usage/User%20Guide/Communication%20Schemes.md#mirroring>) instances running on one or several machines, depending on the configuration.

 ## Methodology